 Case studies

 Invasive alien plants (IAPs) are a threat, not only to South Africa’s biological diversity, but to the country’s water security, livelihoods and economy.
 Of the estimated 9,000 plants introduced to South Africa, about 198 are currently classified as invasive.
 According to the recent status report on biological invasions, this is the third largest threat to South Africa’s biodiversity, following cultivation and land degradation, and contributes 25% of all biodiversity loss in the country.
 Moreover, South Africa is a water scarce country, therefore, ensuring sustainable use and management of water resources and water-related ecological infrastructure is a priority for the national government.
-The working for water (WfW) program, launched in 1995, has been catalytic in the restoration of South Africa’s degraded ecosystems.
+The Working for Water (WfW) program, launched in 1995, has been catalytic in the restoration of South Africa’s degraded ecosystems.
 The program is anchored in the development of people as an essential element of environmental conservation, and has accordingly substantially contributed to job creation through invasive alien species clearing activities.
 WfW strives for the inclusion of youth, women and people living with disabilities in their community development goals.

-Since 2013, the South African government has spent ~1 billion rand annually on the clearing and control of IAPs, and listed over 500 invasive taxa as requiring control.
+Since 2013, the South African government has spent ~1 billion rand annually on the clearing and control of Invasive Alien Plants (IAP), and listed over 500 invasive taxa as requiring control.
 At least three alien species taxa are introduced into the country each year, contributing to the destructive and sometimes irreversible damage to biodiversity, the economy and communities’ livelihoods.
 In fire-prone areas such as the fynbos biome in the Western Cape Province, invasive plants have been recorded to intensify the impact of fires, rendering them a danger to communities and biodiversity at large.
 Additionally, IAPs have been proven to negatively impact water resources, increasing droughts in parts of the country – including the Western Cape.
 This has led to intensified action, further calling for a boost in investment in IAP clearing and landscape restoration and rehabilitation, specifically in riparian areas where the impact on water security is most concentrated.

 Through the program, a range of methods to control invasive alien plants were used.
 These include: